-Red Sox - Rays Prediction, Odds, Pick, How To Watch
+Red Sox - Rays prediction, odds, pick, how to watch

-It is an AL East showdown as the Boston Red Sox face the Tampa Bay Rays.
+The Boston Red Sox and Tampa Bay Rays finish their three-game series today.
 It is time to continue our MLB odds series with a Red Sox-Rays prediction, pick, and how-to-watch.

-The Red Sox enter the game after winning two of three over the Royals.
-Still, the Red Sox were on a long cold streak going into the series and saw their pitching get shelled in the first game of the series.
-The lack of consistent pitching has caused them to fall to 71-66 on the season, 14.5 games out of first in the division.
-They are also 5.5 games out of the last Wild Card Spot.
+The Red Sox took game one of the series, grabbing only their second win of the season over the Rays.
+In the game, Triston Casas homered and drove in four runs to give the Red Sox the win.
+In the second game of the series, the Rays struck back.
+They took an early 3-0 lead and led 5-2 in the fifth inning.
+The Red Sox would score in the sixth and seventh through to tie the game.
+It would go to extra innings, and in the 11th an infield single by Luis Urias would score a run for the Red Sox and give them the lead.
+In the bottom of the inning, Brandon Lowe would hit a walk-off three-run home run to win the game for the Rays.

-Meanwhile, the Rays lost two of three over the weekend to the Guardians.
-The Rays are still all but assured a playoff spot.
-While they are 2.5 games behind the Orioles in the division, they are 6.5 games ahead of the next two Wild Card teams, and eight games ahead of the first team out right now, the Blue Jays.
+With the loss, the Red Sox are now 72-67, which placed them five games behind the Blue Jays for the last Wild Card spot.
+Meanwhile, the Rays are 84-55 and have a 7.5-game lead over the Rangers, who are the first team out of the playoffs.

 Here are the Red Sox-Rays MLB odds, courtesy of FanDuel.